msrishav-28/stocksage/README.md

 - **Prediction**: The Linear Regression model predicts the next day's closing price
 - **Output**: Results are displayed in an intuitive interface with charts and competitor comparison

+## Note
+-The model has been trained once with a 9-year span of Data from Tesla, and is deployed as best_model.pkl

 ## Installation

 Follow these steps to get your local development environment set up: